nomeata/haskell-for-readers/haskell-for-readers.md

 newtype Riemann = Riemann (Maybe (Integer, Integer))
 ```

 For all purposes relevant to us so far you can mentally replace `newtype` with `data`.
-There are difference in memory representation (a `newtype` is “free” in some sense), but none that relevant at our current level.
+There are difference in memory representation (a `newtype` is “free” in some sense), but that is, at this level, irrelevant for us.

 Type synonyms ☆